 Wooden frames need to breathe and flex.
 These types of window frames expand and contract according to temperature.
 Water-based paint will allow frames to expand and contract while keeping them completely sealed.
 As a result, WBP can prevent damage and thus help window frames last longer.

-Water-based paints generally dry quicker than other types of paints.
-Therefore, touch-ups can be completed faster due to less time waiting for the first coat to dry.
+Water-based paints generally dry quicker than other types of paint.
+Therefore, touch-ups can be completed faster because there is less waiting time for the first coat to dry.
 The faster drying time is also a practical benefit if it looks like it might rain.

 Odorless